thuongtruong1009/Snake-Game-OOP/README.md

 *Don't worry... there is no need to know any programming language-related knowledge.
 You only have to know the Git and GitHub, and that's it...
 You can contribute to this project very easily by following a few guidelines.
 Now we are let's start.*

 #### a) Commit from local
-+ Star this repository (Click the star button in the top right of this page)
++ Star this repository (Click the star button in the top right of this page).
-+ Fork this repository (Click the Fork button in the top right of this page, after click to your profile image)
++ Fork this repository (Click the Fork button in the top right of this page, after click to your profile image).
-+ Clone your forked copy down to your local machine
++ Clone your forked copy down to your local machine.
 ```markdown
 git clone https://github.com/<your_username>/Snake-Game-OOP.git
 ```